YMMV / Harry Potter and the Nightmares of Futures Past

 Mr. Granger gets the biggest change of anyone, as he is turned from someone who is implied to be a bit timid from canon sources into a thoroughly stubborn, opinionated, highly demanding overprotective father who reacts negatively to the idea of boys interested in his daughter and was actually prepared to pull Hermione out of Hogwarts with no thoughts as to how she felt about it.
 He even blamed Harry for the racism present in the magical world.
 This is especially jarring considering Mr. Granger is supposed to be a dentist, yet he's the most hard-assed dentist one could ever hope to meet.

-Base Breaker: For the same reasons as Team 8.
+Broken Base: For the same reasons as Team 8.
 It's partly due to both fics' overbearing popularity, but a number of readers simply dislike the way in which many events and characters are depicted overall (and this isn't just limited to Shipping).
-You're either going to love this fic, hate it, or respect the auhorial style while disapproving of the plot.
+You're either going to love this fic, hate it, or respect the authorial style while disapproving of the plot.
 No other grounds seem to exist.

 Harry's confession about the merger with his future self in the Chamber of Secrets.

 Mixed with Crowning Moment of Heartwarming; Harry realizes that he had spent much of his first year pestering Hagrid about who Nicolas Flammel was and was simply taking advantage of their meetings for that.
 Thankfully, he knows about the Stone now and decides to simply enjoy his visit with Hagrid alongside Ron and Neville.

 Neville hearing Hagrid talk about his parents while they were at school.
 After not knowing much beyond what his grandmother told him and what everyone expects of him because of his parents, it must have been a shocking change in pace for Neville to simply hear a story where he isn't compared to his parents.